 Targeted conditional overexpression

-Rosa26 is one of the most frequently used sites for site-specific integration.
+Rosa26 is one of the most well-characterized and frequently used genomic locus for site-specific integration.
 It is a non-coding gene located on mouse chromosome 6 that has been shown to be expressed in most tissues and cell types.
-As the widespread expression of gene requires the binding of transcription factors, the genomic structure will not be heterochromatinized and hence, exogenous genes which are inserted at this site are highly likely to be expressed in each tissue.
-Therefore, Rosa26 is knowns as a “safe harbor”= for the expression of exogenous genes.
+Besides, this locus has no observable effects upon the host phenotypes.
+Therefore, Rosa26 is a well-known "safe harbor" site widely used for exogenous gene expression.

 Achieves stable and controllable expression of exogenous genes to help avoid unpredictable and abnormal phenotypes that may result from systemic gene overexpression

-Allows for site-specific integration of super large fragments (20-30kb)
+Allows for site-specific integration of large fragments (20-30kb)

 In addition to the Rosa26 site, several other sites are available to meet different research purposes

-Can be used for rescue experiments for KO phenotypes
+Can be used for gene function rescue experiments

 Transgenic mouse models can be obtained more efficiently using the piggyBac transposon system.
 Clone the target fragment into the piggyBac transposon plasmid.
 Inject the plasmid into the fertilized egg together with the piggyBac transposase.
 Transposase will integrate the target fragment into the 5'-TTAA-3' site on the genome to obtain transgenic mice.

 Since the piggyBac transposon can specifically recognize the 5’-TTAA-3’ site in the genome with the help of a transposase, it can precisely cleave and insert the gene without leaving any mark.
-In addition, in the process of random insertion into the genome, the gene is more likely to be inserted into a position undergoing active transcription, thus greatly increasing the positive expression rate of the exogenous gene in the transgenic mice.
+In addition, in the process of random insertion into the genome, the gene is more likely to be inserted into a transcription-active position, thus greatly increasing the likelihood of active expression of exogenous gene.